jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 ##### **Regression Methods:**

-For regression, we used the ensemble learning method gradient boosting [^12] and multiperceptron neural networks [^13]
+For regression, we used the ensemble learning method gradient boosting [^12] and multiperceptron neural networks [^13].
+We expect regression to perform poorly due to the lack of correlation between usable features and profit.

 #### **Unsupervised Learning:**